 The Federal Work-Study Program allows students with financial need, who are enrolled at least half time, to earn money at on-campus or off-campus jobs qualifying for Federal Work-Study support.
 In qualifying on-campus jobs, the federal support provides 75% of the student's gross wages, and the employing department pays the remaining 25%.
 In qualifying off-campus Reading Tutor jobs, Federal Work-Study support provides 100% of the student’s wages.

-A student may only use his or her Federal Work-Study award toward one job at a time.
+Students may only use their Federal Work-Study award toward one job at a time.

 Some job postings are limited to students who have Federal Work-Study awards.
 Such positions are identified in the job postings, in the Career Center database.

 Eligibility to participate in the Federal Work-Study Program is based on the student's financial need and is determined during review of the student's Free Application for Federal Student Aid (FAFSA).

 If a student has been granted a Federal Work-Study award, it will appear on the student’s Financial Aid Award, viewable by the student through their WINGS Express account.

 As a courtesy, the Student Employment staff will monitor student employee Federal Work-Study Awards, and, when possible, will notify the employer and the student employee prior to the award being exhausted.
 If the department wishes to retain the student once the award is exhausted, the student may be continued in the job with Regular funding status (the department is then charged for 100% of the student's wages).

 Employers must notify Student Employment staff in writing of their intention to convert a student from Federal Work-Study funding to Regular funding status.
 The communication must include the department name, organization and fund codes, student name, and student UID.